(This article was reprinted Salon, November 10, 2014.)

 Doubt is an uneasy and dissatisfied state from which we struggle to free ourselves and pass into the state of belief; while the latter is a calm and satisfactory state which we do not wish to avoid, or to change to a belief in anything else.
 On the contrary, we cling tenaciously, not merely to believing, but to believing just what we do believe.[vi]

 The defeat of death completely obliterates most world-views that have supported humans for millennia; no wonder it undermines psychological stability and arouses fierce opposition.
 Thus monetary and psychological reasons help to explain much opposition to life-extending therapies.
-Still people do change their minds.
-We now no longer accept dying at age thirty and think it a great tragedy when it happens; I argue that our descendents will feel similarly about our dying at eighty.
-Eighty years may be a relatively long lifespan compared with those of our ancestors, but it may be exceedingly brief when compared to those of our descendents.
+Still, people do change their minds.
+We now no longer accept dying at age thirty and think it a great tragedy when it happens; I argue that our descendants will feel similarly about our dying at eighty.
+Eighty years may be a relatively long lifespan compared with those of our ancestors, but it may be exceedingly brief when compared to those of our descendants.
 Our mind children may shed the robotic equivalent of tears at our short and painful lifespans, as we do for the short, difficult lives of our forbearers.

-In the end death eradicates the possibility of complete meaning for individuals; surely that is reason enough to desire immortality for all conscious beings.
+In the end, death eradicates the possibility of complete meaning for individuals; surely that is reason enough to desire immortality for all conscious beings.
 Still, for those who do not want immortality, they should be free to die.
 But for those of us that long to live forever, we should free to do so.
 I want more freedom.
 I want death to be optional.

 [i] Leon Kass, Life, Liberty, and the Defense of Dignity: The Challenge for Bioethics (San Francisco: Encounter Books, 2002).